jimlinntu/scaling-book/jax-stuff.md

 import jax.sharding as shd
 import numpy as np

-# Running on an TPU v5e 2x2.
+# Running on a TPU v5e 2x2.
 This assigns names to the two physical axes of the hardware.
 mesh = jax.make_mesh(axis_shapes=(2, 2), axis_names=('X', 'Y'),
                                        axis_types=(shd.AxisType.Explicit, shd.AxisType.Explicit))